HassanJegan/ResponsiveWebsite/README.md

 # ResponsiveWebsite
-Overhauled a static html page into a mobile-friendly responsive page.
+Overhauled a static html page into a mobile-friendly responsive page from scratch (No frameworks or libraries).

 The changes I made to the design of the original website to make it more mobile friendly are the following: